-The LIPA Board of Trustees provides strategic direction to LIPA's Management through a set of Governance Policies.
+The LIPA Board of Trustees provides strategic direction to LIPA's management through a set of governance policies.
 The Board's policies define LIPA's purpose and vision and set expectations for the strategic outcomes that management will deliver in the areas of reliability, customer experience, information technology, clean energy, affordability, and fiscal sustainability.
-The Board reviews each of its policies annually, and LIPA management reports on outcomes in reports to the Board for each policy.
+The Board reviews each of its policies annually, and LIPA management reports regularly to the Board on outcomes for each policy.
 Figure 1 summarizes the key objectives set by the Board.